Avoriaz Après Ski

-Avoriaz is principally a ski resort for familes, but that doesn't mean there's a lack apres ski and the resort has lots of great bars dotted around the slopes for the traditional post -ski refreshment.
+Avoriaz is principally a ski resort for families, but that doesn't mean there's a lack après ski and the resort has lots of great bars dotted around for the traditional post-ski refreshment.

 Since Avoriaz is all ski in/ski out accommodation, everyone skis straight into town after a day on the slopes to enjoy the après scene and all of the bars and restaurants on the hill close.

 La Folie Douce

 A fantastic adition for season 2018-19, La Folie Douce has made its way to the slopes of Avoriaz to take the resort's après scene to a whole new level.
 The new venue includes two restaurants, bar and shop making sure they have something for everyone no matter what their ages is.
 Located conveniently on the slopes at the upper end of the resort next to Le Yak, it's an ideal stop on the way back from a day's skiing.